bentlema/puppet-tutorial-pe/tutorial/docker/04-Install-Puppet-Agent.md

 5. Run puppet on the Puppet Master with:   `puppet agent -t`

 When Puppet runs, it will download the installation packages for Ubuntu, and then you should be able to install the Puppet Agent on your GitLab container as well.
+However!

+We're using Docker in a way it's not really intended to be used.
+A docker container does not necessarily contain a full operating systems release.
+In fact, it would be rare to.
+Docker container images are built to contain only the minimum packages to run the application.

+In the case of the GitLab container image, it doesn't come with **systemd**, which is assumed to be there by Puppet.
+Puppet wont be able to manage servies, without **systemd** installed in the container.
+Oh well...

 ---